rafmudaf/wcomp/README.md

 # Limitations
 - Can only use 1 turbine type
-    - Foxes calls the windio input by a hard coded name, so any additional turbine type will overwrite the previous definition
+    - Foxes calls the windIO input by a hard coded name, so any additional turbine type will overwrite the previous definition
 - windIO doesn't have a schema for model inputs, so these are currently hard coded in the code interfaces (WindIOCode-classes)